TPCD/FedGCD/README.md

 # FedGCD
-This project is the offical pytorch implementation for our [CVPR2024](https://arxiv.org/abs/2305.14107) paper.
+This project is the offical pytorch implementation for our [CVPR2024](https://arxiv.org/abs/2305.14107) paper, Federated Generalized Category Discovery.

 Code is coming soon.